A gardener, with my own north-west facing plot in Teddington, a camera and a thirst for horticultural treasure.

-I’m a member of the RHS, National Trust and Kew Gardens and take every opportunity to visit as many gardens and events as I can – keeping abreast of classical and contemporary garden design and all manner of planting styles, combinations and new plant introductions.
+I’m a member of the RHS, National Trust and Kew Gardens and take every opportunity to visit as many gardens and events as I can – the RHS London Shows, Chelsea and Hampton Court – trade shows too; at the very least – Kew and RHS Wisley every few weeks and new locations often (see my series of Postcards from 2018 from Wales, Shropshire, Oxfordshire and Sussex, excursions in 2019 and plans for this year) keeping abreast of classical and contemporary garden design and all manner of planting styles, combinations and new plant introductions.

 Wherever I can, I write about these visits here – and I can indulge my love of photography as well.
 There is a lot of photography here but please respect my ownership of these images and seek permission if you should want to use any of it.

 I am inspired and learn much from the folk I meet each day, and online and often much more than I might ever offer myself.
 For me, it’s a win-win situation.

 In short then, these pages are a sincere expression of my love of plants, gardens, and gardening.
 I hope you enjoy your time amongst these pages, return again, and find something to inspire your Horticultural World.